 Sarva Shiksha Abhiyan, Unicef and the British Council have been working in partnership on various English Language Teacher Education and Development Programmes in South India.
-This project, Developing English Language Teaching - Andhra Pradesh (AP- DELT) project is an initiative by the project partners to improve the quality of teaching and learning of English in primary classrooms across the state.
+Developing English Language Teaching - Andhra Pradesh (AP- DELT) is an initiative by the project partners to improve the quality of the teaching and learning of English in primary classrooms across the state.

 Andhra Pradesh Developing English Language Teaching

-This project is designed as a pilot to an intended large scale state-wide teacher development project for Andhra Pradesh to support English language teacher training and development.
-This pilot phase includes training and development of primary teachers in four districts of Andhra Pradesh - Chitoor, Kurnool, West Godavari and Viziayanagaram.
-This pilot phase sets the stage for a long term engagement between Andhra Pradesh SSA, Unicef and British Council covering 13 districts of the state over 3 years of the project span.
-The project objectives are:
+This project was designed as a pilot to an intended large-scale, state-wide teacher development project for Andhra Pradesh to support English language teacher training and development, in partnership with Andrah Pradesh Sarva Shiksha Abhian and UNICEF.
+It included training and development of primary teachers in four districts of Andhra Pradesh - Chittoor, Kurnool, West Godavari, and Vizianagaram.
+The project objectives were:

-- to develop the fluency and confidence of the spoken English of the MTs to enable them to conduct training programmes in English effectively.
+to develop the fluency and confidence of spoken English of the MTs to enable them to conduct training programmes in English effectively.

-In the pilot phase, Master Trainers will be identified and trained directly by the British Council.
-This cohort of Master Trainers will further train primary government school teachers across the four districts (Chitoor, Kurnool, West Godavari and Viziayanagaram) of Andhra Pradesh during the first year of the project, 2014 -15.
+In the pilot phase, Master Trainers were identified and trained directly by the British Council.
+This cohort of Master Trainers further trained primary government school teachers across the four districts (Chittoor, Kurnool, West Godavari, and Vizianagaram) of Andhra Pradesh during the first year, 2014 -15.

-- 120 Master Trainers have been identified and trained from the four districts (Viziayanagaram, Chitoor, Kurnool and West Godavari)
+120 Master Trainers were identified and trained from the four districts (Vizianagaram, Chittoor, Kurnool and West Godavari)

-- monitoring and evaluation of impact and project outcomes at every stage of the project.
+monitoring and evaluation of impact and project outcomes.

-- 120 Master Trainers attended a 10 day Master Trainer (MT) development programme to develop their skills and knowledge in how to use interactive, learner-centred and activity-based teaching methodologies and implement new techniques in their teaching as well as in training teachers and also developed mentoring skills so that they can effectively support other trainers and teachers
+- 120 Master Trainers attended a 10-day Master Trainer (MT) development programme.
+The aim was to develop their knowledge and skills to use interactive, learner-centred, activity-based teaching methodologies, and implement them in their teaching.
+They also learn training and mentoring skills so that they can effectively support other trainers and teachers.

-- 5000 primary school teachers will have participated in a five day course, spread out through day-release over 5 weeks to develop their skills and knowledge in using interactive, learner-centred and activity-based teaching methodologies and implement new techniques in their classrooms
+- 1250 primary school teachers participated in a five-day course, spread out over five weeks of day releases.
+The aim was to develop their knowledge and skills to use interactive, learner-centred and activity-based teaching methodologies and implement these new techniques in their classrooms.

-- The trained MTs and teachers will have become better able to reflect on their own performance and evaluate their own teaching sessions and undertaken activities to contribute to their own Continuing Professional Development.
+- The trained MTs and teachers are better able to reflect on their own performance and evaluate their own teaching sessions and undertaken activities to contribute to their own Continuing Professional Development.